TLanetteRose/FAQ-Accordion-Card-TLP/README.md

 - Hide/Show the answer to a question when the question is clicked

--using ::after to place images
+-using ::before to place colored background on top of section -using ::after to place images
 - used a CSS Reset, Condensed Universal Reset https://perishablepress.com/a-killer-collection-of-global-css-reset-styles/